Facts About Fescue Grass

 Tall fescue lawns can easily be over seeded when the lawn is thin and

-start to get the bunching, clumping uneven appearance.
+starts to get the bunching, clumping uneven appearance.
 This can be

 the result of extreme heat during the summer, disease or insect